Make This Easy To Digest…ion

 Your Digestion Dream Team: How Your Gut Plays the Game of Digestion

-Think of your digestive system as an all-star sports team, where each phase of digestion plays a crucial role in success.
-Digestion happens in three phases — pre-game, game time, and post-game.
-Let’s look at how each phase works together to ensure your body gets the fuel it needs.
+Think of your digestive system like a sports team, where each player (or phase of digestion) plays a crucial role in success of the team.
+Digestion happens in three phases, pre-game, the game, and post-game.

 • Mouth: Your saliva flows as you chew, loaded with enzymes that break down food before it even hits your stomach.